Postdocs at NDORMS

-- Complete the teaching part I (PLTO) and part II (DLT) courses available free via the Oxford Learning Institute.
+Complete the teaching part I (PLTO) and part II (DLT) courses available free via the Centre for Teaching and Learning.
 Note that this is compulsory if you wish to apply to teach on our NDORMS MSc and DPhil courses or to give FHS Medicine tutorials.
 (These courses are very popular so please don't book and cancel at the last moment or not at all - NDORMS then has to pay for your course and you block access for other users!)

 - You are invited to prepare and present lectures to our 1st year DPhil students.
 The course starts in October with general induction material for a broad multi-disciplinary group and continues with optional specialist modules.
 You may be required to practice your talk with a peer group before being accepted into the formal course.
 Please contact Sarah Snelling for details.